carmensantoro/CV/README.md

 # CV
-CV is a job frontend homework made by me <br/>
+CV is a job frontend homework made by me. <br/>
 The assignment is [here](//gist.github.com/luduvigo/c605815db5ba12f2d4e0e97f9204a0f0)<br/>